konstagap/responsiveDesign/README.md

 https://konstagap.github.io/responsiveDesign/
 ## About
-This project is a responsive, mobile-friendly webpage converted from PSD file, built with pure HTMl, CSS, Jquery.
+This project is a responsive, mobile-friendly webpage converted from PSD file, built with pure HTML, CSS, Jquery.